 Across Canada, 4 Communities host public National Day for Truth & Reconciliation events welcoming respectful participation:

-• APTN will air a ceremony from Parliament Hill at 3 pm ET, featuring survivors and Indigenous artists sharing stories and music.
+- APTN airs a national ceremony from Parliament Hill at 3 p.m.
+ET, featuring survivors, artists, and stories.

-• Check the hashtag #NDTR on social media for events in your area.
-Indigenous friendship centres and cultural organizations host walks, vigils, and educational sessions.
+- You can search the hashtag #NDTR on social media to find local events.
+Indigenous friendship centres often organize walks, vigils, and educational activities.

-• The National Centre for Truth and Reconciliation offers online programs, including survivor stories and resources for educators.
+- The National Centre for Truth and Reconciliation offers online programs, including survivor stories and learning tools.

 History of National Day for Truth and Reconciliation